 Sunspots: Also known as actinic keratosis, sunspots can form on other parts of your face and upper body.
 If the spots on your lips feel bumpy and crusty, or you can feel them more than you can see them, you likely have actinic keratosis.
 These spots may also appear on other parts of your body.
 As actinic keratosis is considered a precancer, please consult a doctor if you have any doubts.

 Hereditary hemochromatosis: Individuals with this condition have excess stored iron in their bodies from the food they eat.
-This can result in dark spots on lips.
+This can result in dark spots on the lips.
 Patients typically undergo frequent blood draining.

 Vitamin B12 deficiency: If you have a mild Vitamin B12 deficiency, this can result in discolored skin.
 Taking supplements can go a long way in restoring your skin to its natural color.